-These Application Notes describe the configuration steps required to integrate the Nuance OpenSpeech Attendant with Avaya Interactive Response and Avaya Communication Manager.
+These Application Notes describe the configuration steps required to integrate the Nuance OpenSpeech Attendant with Avaya Interactive Response and Avaya AuraTM Communication Manager.
 Nuance OpenSpeech Attendant allows callers to speak the name of a person, department, service, or location and be automatically transferred to the requested party without waiting to speak to an operator.
+This solution uses MRCPv1 (Media Resource Control Protocol).